DIMO-Network/sacd/README.md

 ### Overview

+This section details the JSON structure specifications for both the SACD and Template formats.

+#### SACD

-The SACD JSON follows a consistent structure, as seen in the template:
+The SACD JSON follows a similar structure, as seen in the example:

 ```json
 {